ARMmbed/mbed-client/docs/Introduction.md

 void registration_updated(M2MSecurity *const M2MServer& server)
 ```

-The `M2MSecurity *server_object` specifies to which mbed DS instance the client has just updated the registration and `M2MServer &server` contains the data related to mbed DS, including the Short ServerID and the client registration period.
+The `M2MSecurity *server_object` specifies with which mbed Device Server instance the client has just updated the registration and `M2MServer &server` contains the data related to mbed Device Server, including the Short ServerID and the client registration period.

+_Failure_

 If the update operation fails for some reason, you will receive the following callback: